 The Company's Corporate Governance Guidelines provide that the Board shall conduct an annual evaluation to determine, among other matters, whether the Board and the committees are functioning effectively.
-The Audit Committee, Compensation Committee and Corporate Governance and Nominating Committee are also required to each conduct an annual self evaluation.
+The Audit Committee, Compensation Committee and Corporate Governance and Nominating Committee are also required to each conduct an annual self-evaluation.
 The Corporate Governance and Nominating Committee is responsible for overseeing this self-evaluation process.
-The Board as a whole, and each of the committees conducted their annual evaluations in 2018.
+The Board also conducts Board evaluations.
+In 2019, the Board conducted its self-evaluation and a Lead Independent Director evaluation.